prantlf/plural-rules/docs/API.md

 Usage: create-plural-data [options] <locale> [<locale> ...]

 Options:

-  -V, --version             output the version number -a, --all-locales         incudes all available locales -c, --as-cjs-module       format the plural data as a CommonJS module -d, --as-amd-module       format the plural data as an AMD module -m, --as-module           format the plural data as an ES6 module -n, --umd-name            UMD global export name, if not "pluralData" -o, --output-file <file>  write the plural data to a file -p, --packed              pack the plural rules in plural forms -u, --as-umd-module       format the plural data as an UMD module -v, --include-version     include version of the CLDR source -h, --help                output usage information
+  -V|--version             output the version number -a|--all-locales         incudes all available locales -c|--as-cjs-module       format the plural data as a CommonJS module -d|--as-amd-module       format the plural data as an AMD module -m|--as-module           format the plural data as an ES module -n|--umd-name            UMD global export name|if not "pluralData" -o|--output-file <file>  write the plural data to a file -p|--packed              pack the plural rules in plural forms -u|--as-umd-module       format the plural data as an UMD module -v|--include-version     include version of the CLDR source -h|--help                output usage information

 Plural data are printed on the standard output as JSON by default.
 Packed plural data must be used as a single module; not for merging.

 Examples:
   $ create-pural-data cs
   $ create-plural-data -mpv -o custom-data.js en de cs pl hu ru
 ```